 Maca and Hair Loss

-Maca’s side effects rarely include hair loss.
+Effects rarely include hair loss.
 In fact, maca may increase the level of hair on your body because of its effects on keratinocyte.
 This substance is vital for hair growth and development.
 Keratinocyte helps strengthen hair follicles, and it may increase the amount of hair on your body and not just your head.
-Use caution when it comes to taking maca powder for hair loss, because you may see other maca side effects as well.
+Use caution when it comes to taking maca powder for hair loss!

 Maca and Skin Health